 - Sales Revenue

 - Alexa Ranking

 Once you’ve narrowed down your list, you can click on the company name to learn more about the company.
 Alternatively, click on the number under “Contacts available” to view the contacts within each company.

 Step 4 Create personalized content to target each account

-Now that you’ve identified your leads (and gotten their contact information), all that’s left to do is come up with personalized content so that you can start pitching.
+Now that you’ve identified your leads (and get their contact information), all that’s left to do is come up with personalized content so that you can start pitching.
 If you need some inspiration, check out these 6 effective ABM examples.